Faster and simpler approximation of stable matchings: Extension to stable -matchings

 \section{Extension to stable $b$-matchings}

 Suppose we have a bipartite graph $G= (V, E)$, where $V= U \cup W$ and $U,W$ are disjoint sets, and a function $b: V \rightarrow N$.
 Then a subset $M \subseteq E$ is called a $b$-matching if for each $v \in V$ it is $deg_M(v) \leq b(v)$, where $deg_M(v)$ denotes the degree of vertex $v$ in a graph $G_M= (U \cup W, M)$.
-We will call vertices of $U$ - $U$-agents and vertices of $W$ - $W$-agents and vertices of $U \cup W$ - agents.
-Each $U$-agent $u$ of $U$ has a preference list $L_u$ of a subset of $W$-agents and analogously each $W$-agent $w$ has a preference list $L_w$ of a subset of $U$-agents.
-The preference lists are linearly ordered lists of ties.
-The majority of the terminology for stable matchings goes through for stable $b$-matchings.
-Instead of saying that some agent or vertex is free we will use the term {\bf unsaturated}: agent $v$ is unsaturated in a $b$-matching $M$ if $deg_M(v) < b(v)$ and if $deg_M(v) = b(v)$, then we will say that $v$ is {\bf saturated}.
-For any agent $v$ by $M(v)$ we will denote the set $\{w \in U \cup W: (v,w) \in M\}$.
-A pair $(u,w)$ is {\bf blocking} for a $b$-matching $M$ if (0) $u$ and $w$ are mutually acceptable and (1) $u$ is unsaturated or prefers $w$ to one of $W$-agents of $M(u)$ and (2) $w$ is unsaturated or prefers $u$ to one of $U$-agents of $M(w)$.
+We will call vertices of $U$ - $U$-agents and vertices of $W$ - $W$-agents.
+Each $U$-agent $u$ of $U$ has a linearly ordered preference list $L_u$ of a subset of $W$-agents $W'_u \subseteq W$ possibly containing ties and analogously each $W$-agent $w$ has a linearly ordered preference list $L_w$ of a subset of $U$-agents.
+The majority of the terminology for stable matchings goes through for stable $b$-matchings. $v_1$ is acceptable for $v_2$ if $v_1$ is on $L_{v_2}$.
+Instead of saying that some agent or vertex is single or free we will use the term {\bf unsaturated}: agent $v$ is unsaturated by a $b$-matching $M$ if $deg_M(v) < b(v)$.
+A pair $(u,w)$ is blocking for a $b$-matching $M$ if (0) $u$ and $w$ are acceptable to each other and (1) $u$ is unsaturated or prefers $w$ to one of $W$-agents of $M(u)$ and if (2) $w$ is unsaturated or prefers $u$ to one of $U$-agents of $M(w)$.
 A $b$-matching $M$ is said to be stable if it does not admit a blocking pair.
 As previously we are interested in finding a stable $b$-matching of largest size.
-Let us also note that if for each $u$ in $U$ we have $b(u)=1$, then the problem is known under the name of the Hospitals-Residents problem or one-to-many stable matching problem.
+Let us also note that if for each $u$ in $U$ we have $b(u)=1$, then the problem is known under the name Hospitals-Residents problem or one-to-many stable matching problem.